 The district attorney may file a petition with the court requiring the court to seal the indictment.
 This means that no person may disclose the existence of the indictment until the defendant is in custody or has bailed out (except when it is necessary to issue or execute a summons or warrant).

 Prosecutors typically ask for a seal to prevent the suspect from learning about the charges and then trying to flee or escape law enforcement.
-Keeping the proceeding secret also encourages witnesses to disclose the truth and promotes free deliberations in the grand jury room.
-Finally, secrecy
+Keeping the proceeding secret also:

-- helps prevent perjury (or subornation of perjury) and witness tampering, and
+- helps avoid perjury (or subornation of perjury) and witness tampering, and

-- it protects the identity of innocent people who were under investigation.14
+- protects the identity of innocent people who are under investigation.14

-Everyone associated with a grand jury is required to keep the proceeding secret, including:
+Everyone associated with a grand jury is required to keep the proceeding secret, as the following graphic shows:

 Grand juries are used more often in federal court than in Colorado state court.
 This is because federal law specifically requires grand jury indictments in all felony cases.16

 Another difference has to do with size.
 Whereas Colorado grand juries usually have 12 jurors, federal grand juries have 16 to 23 jurors.
-And a quorum of 12 is always necessary to indict.17
+Plus a quorum of 12 is always necessary to indict.17

 Otherwise, the federal grand jury process is largely similar to Colorado’s.